360Performance/dt-config-mgmnt/README.md

 ### Config Manager

 This service is responsible to pushing the standard configs to all tenants.
-The standard configs are defined in entites which are configured/based on the standard Dynatrace JSON configuration files.
+The standard configs are defined in entites which are defined on the standard Dynatrace JSON configuration files (DTOs).
+The configuration files are located in the ```config``` subdirectory.
+This is the source of your standard configuration set that will be maintained as code.
-Located in the DTO configuration subdirectory "v1".
-The configuration set is defined in "definitions/entities.yml"
+The configuration set itself is defined in a yaml file ```entities.yml``` located in this directory.
+This file defines which configuration entities from the source ```config``` directory the config manager will consider when maintaining the configuration of tenants.
+The ```entities.yml``` file alse defines metadata of config entities (e.g. their custom predefined ID or names)

-The configuration file has the following structure, which fllows the API path of the respective configuration entity: e.g.:
+The ```entities.yml``` file has the following structure, which follows the API path of the respective configuration entity:
-APi Endpoint:
-services/customServices/java

 entities.yml:
 ```